Spreadsheet Models for Managers

 Start early

-Since the homework problems do require some inventiveness and creativity, you might find it difficult to complete them if you start on them the night before they're due.
-Inventiveness and creativity are more difficult under pressure, so start your homework early.
+Since the homework problems do require some inventiveness and creativity, you might find it easier to complete them if you start on them early, rather than right before they’re due.
+Inventiveness and creativity are easier when you have time to think, so start your homework early.

 If you have a question about the homework, you can send your question to Rick Brenner.
 In general, we try to respond within one business day.
-Since we cannot commit to replies over the weekend, you can get more benefit from this email question-and-answer service when you start to work on your homework early.
+Since we cannot commit to replies over the weekend, you can get more benefit from this question-and-answer service when you start to work on your homework early.
+Of course, we do encourage all students to offer assistance to each other.

 Your right brain works all the time

-Experimenter If you aren't sure how something works, whether it's a technique we're teaching you, or a feature of Excel, experiment with it.
-Keep two workbooks open in Excel — one that you intend to submit to us, and one that you use for experiments.
-For example, if you're unsure how the Excel function INT works, try it!
+An experiment in progress at NASAIf you aren’t sure how something works, whether it’s a technique we’re teaching you, or a feature of Excel, experiment with it.
+Keep two workbooks open in Excel — one that you intend to hold your solution, and one that you use for experiments.
+For example, if you’re unsure how the Excel function INT works, try it!
 Give yourself permission to try things, to make mistakes, and to try again.
-That's the fastest way to learn.
+That’s the fastest way to learn.

 Be organized